-8. Prioritize Commission Activities - May meeting
+8. Prioritize Commission Activities - May and June meeting

-The committee should review the activities it recommends for Commission involvement and should prioritize the work considering 1) impact vs. effort of each activity, 2) where activities should be performed (on which waterbodies), and 3) when the Commission should perform the activities.
+At the May meeting, the committee began reviewing the activities it recommends for Commission involvement and started prioritizing the work considering 1) impact vs. effort of each activity, 2) where activities should be performed (on which waterbodies), and 3) when the Commission should perform the activities.
 Table 1 includes a list of the BCWMC waterbodies, their impairments, and existing AIS.

-Starting with activities that are recommended for the Commission to take a lead role, the committee can use the new columns in Table 2 to assign a "high, medium, or low" priority level to each activity, and list where and when the activity should take place.
+At the May meeting, the committee discussed and prioritized activities for several areas.
+At the June meeting the committee should continue to use the new columns in Table 2 to assign a "high, medium, or low" priority level to each activity, and list where and when the activity should take place.
 The committee could also make recommendations for work to be accomplished yet this year with the remaining APM/AIS funds of \$19,000.

-9. Consider Finalizing Work and Making Recommendation to the Commission - May meeting
+9. Consider Finalizing Work and Making Recommendation to the Commission - May and June meeting